aws/aws-cli/README.md

 In interactive mode, you can:
 - Press `y` to accept the current change
 - Press `n` to skip the current change
+- Press `a` to accept all findings with the current type
+- Press `r` to reject all findings with the current type
 - Press `u` to accept all remaining changes
 - Press `s` to save and exit
 - Press `q` to quit without saving